 19. An important consideration is how specific the assessment should be about the likely health impacts.
-For example, in a national plan, the focus may be on national population health, with some scope for differentiation between populations in different geographical areas.
-Furthermore, the possibility for transboundary effects will frequently have to be considered.
-In a local plan, the focus is likely to be on the local population and different groups therein.
-The possibility for transboundary effects will depend on the location with regard to other countries and the type of developments considered.
+The target population should be defined considering also transboundary effects and details in assessment should be adjusted to this population.
+For example, in case of extension of lifetime of a nuclear power plant the target population is the employers and also the population living in pre-defined safety circle (usually 30 km radius around the NPP).
+Furthermore, the possibility for transboundary effects will have to be considered depending on the location with regard to other countries and the type of developments considered.

 20. In all cases, the level of detail of the likely significant effects on health needs to be proportionate to the plan or programme (as well as, in accordance with art.
 13, to the extent appropriate, policy or legislation) and its reasonable alternatives (art.
 7 (2)).
 Strategic environmental assessment usually relies on the use of existing data and the quality of available data needs to be established.

-21. Given the strategic (which typically means long-term and, therefore, more uncertain) nature of plans and programmes when compared with projects, details on emerging health issues and health priorities can be difficult to confirm and uncertain, but still need to be captured and assessed.
+21. Given the strategic (which typically means long-term and, therefore, more uncertain) nature of plans and programmes, details on emerging health issues and priorities among them can be difficult to confirm with appropriate level of statistical certainty, but they still need to be captured and assessed.

 22. The Resource Manual states that developing appropriate institutional capacity is key to the effective implementation of the Protocol.
 This includes the expertise of those conducting and managing the assessment (skilled and competent experts), as well as the resources available to adequately deal with the issues covered in strategic environmental assessment.
-Institutional capacity to conduct strategic environmental assessment effectively depends on various aspects, such as political, social and cultural aspects, as well as the state and nature of economic development, processes and decision-making traditions.
+Institutional capacity to conduct strategic environmental assessment effectively depends on various aspects, such as workforce expertise level, political, social and cultural aspects, as well as the state and nature of economic development, processes and decision-making traditions.

 23. The implementation reports of the Protocol are important tools for understanding specific capacity needs and should be made available to those conducting strategic environmental assessment in practice.
 In the context of developing appropriate strategic environmental assessment institutional capacity, article 3 (3) of the Protocol requires that “Each Party shall provide for appropriate recognition of and support to associations, organizations or groups promoting environmental, including health, protection in the context of this Protocol.”